Josephine County Court Records

 | Exemplified copy | $10.00 + $0.25/page | $10.00 |

-| CD of documents | — | $1.00 + electronic copy costs |
+| CD of documents | $1.00 + electronic copy costs | |

 | Audio recording (FTR) | $10.00 per proceeding | $10.00 per proceeding |

-| Mailing | Actual postage cost | — |
+| Mailing | Actual postage cost |

 Payment must be made in full before the court processes any request.
-If you cannot afford the filing or copy fees, you may apply for a fee deferral or waiver using the packet available on the Fee Deferral and Waiver page.
+If you can't afford the filing or copy fees, you may apply for a fee deferral or waiver using the packet available on the Fee Deferral and Waiver page.

 In-Person Access